-TRAIL GAP 84 - PALOUSE TO CASCADES STATE PARK TRAIL EXTENSION (PINE CITY TO EWAN)
+TRAIL GAP 84 - PALOUSE TO CASCADES STATE PARK TRAIL EXTENSION (ROCK LAKE TO EWAN)

 The former Milwaukee Road corridor traveled southwest between the Washington communities of Pine City and Ewan via the shores of Rock Lake.
 The state owns the northern section of the former rail line, but when the rail line was abandoned, private property owners purchased some mileage of the former rail line that abutted Rock Lake along a section that provides the only direct beach access to the lake.
-Initial discussions on continuing the trail along Rock Lake were not successful, and currently, the Palouse to Cascades State Park Trail takes a 16.8-mile interim onroad connector from Pine City to Ewan.
+Initial discussions on continuing the trail along Rock Lake were not successful, and currently, the Palouse to Cascades State Park Trail has an 11-mile gap between Rock Lake and Ewan.
 The state of Washington should continue negotiating with private landowners to find ways to reconnect the trail along Rock Lake to provide a safe, off-street trail opportunity.

-TRAIL GAP 85 - PALOUSE TO CASCADES STATE PARK TRAIL EXTENSION (MARENGO TO RALSTON)
+TRAIL GAP 85 - PALOUSE TO CASCADES STATE PARK TRAIL EXTENSION (MARENGO TO RALSTON) COMPLETED